How to Explain Dyslexia to a Child

 Normalizing the word

-Picture for LexerciseDyslexia should not be a scary word.
+mom and child reading on a couchDyslexia should not be a scary word.
 Use the word dyslexia open and often, so when they hear it at school or in the doctor’s office they know what’s going on.
 You want them to be comfortable explaining it to their friends instead of feeling like they need to keep it a secret.
 Explain it scientifically, and connect specific examples of their struggles with the cause of dyslexia.

 Keep the conversation going

 Remind your child they can always talk to you about any obstacles they are facing.
 When you find out new information regarding their dyslexia, share it with them.
 Don’t be afraid to talk about it.
-Once your child gets Structured Literacy therapy, explain how their brain will be taught in a way that it is built to learn.
+Once your child gets structured literacy therapy, explain how their brain will be taught in a way that it is built to learn.
 Continue to discuss difficulties and reward achievements.

 Leave a comment